 Licenses are retired in fisheries to reduce capacity to a more ecologically or economically sustainable level, or to permanently close the fishery.
-The roe herring fishery is a limited entry licence fishery similar to the Pacific salmon fisheries in BC.
-Therefore, we can use the salmon fishery licence buybacks as an option for this fishery if there are believed to be benefits from reducing capacity.
+The roe herring fishery is a limited entry licence fishery, similar to the Pacific salmon fisheries in B.C.
+Therefore, we can use the salmon fishery licence buyback program as an option for this fishery, if there are believed to be benefits from reducing capacity.
 From 1996 to 2000, 1,406 salmon licences (34% of licenses in 1996) were retired at a total cost of $195 million dollars (~$138,000 per licence).
-As the roe herring licences are at a near all-time low cost, it would likely be less expensive to remove these licenses and there are less licenses to begin with in the fishery (total roe herring licenses of 1,475).
+As the roe herring licences are at a near all-time low cost, it would likely be less expensive to remove these licenses, especially considering there are fewer herring licenses to begin with (total roe herring licenses of 1,475).
 In addition, the average seine herring license is valued at approximately $50,000 and the average gillnet herring licence is valued at $25,000.
 Therefore, the cost of retiring these licenses would likely be less than it was for salmon.
 The effectiveness of a licene retirement program is predicated on the limiting of expansion of effort in the remaining fleet.
 Therefore, a licence retirment program would not be successful without additional caps on fishing capacity and effort.

-These strategies may not fully consider the potential strategic importance of the fishery.
+It is important to note that these strategies may not fully consider the potential strategic importance of the herring roe fishery.
 The herring fishery may be of particular strategic importance as it is a fishing and processing activity that occurs at an off-peak time of year for the fishing industry, and keeps income flowing to keep people employed closer to year-round.
 This may be especially important for the administrative side of the industry and provides additional weeks of employment to fishers and processors (GSGislason & Associates Ltd. 2015).
 Without these additional weeks, the increased precariousness of employment could lead to higher turnover of staff.

 Conclusion